 - The cost of a particular control

-This duty has been considered by the High Court and;
+Reasonable practicability has been considered by the High Court and the Court observed that:

 - Duties are limited to matters over which a party has control.

-- not requiring employers to ensure accidents never happen
+- The duty does not require employers to ensure accidents never happen

-- Such a responsibility can only be discharged by taking an active imaginative and flexible approach to dangers
+- Such a responsibility (eliminate or reduce risk so far as is practicable) can only be discharged by taking an active imaginative and flexible approach to dangers